A martingale approach to noncommutative stochastic calculus: Introduction

 \section{Introduction}

-Stochastic calculus is a cornerstone of modern probability theory, deeply supporting the foundations of stochastic differential equations and Markov processes, and through them many fields of quantitative research from statistical physics to mathematical finance.
-Developed initially as an attempt by Kiyoshi It\^{o} (during World War II) to understand the earlier papers of Wiener on the development of a theory of integration against Brownian motion, it fully burst onto the scene with It\^{o}'s 1951 paper \cite{Ito1951} entitled \textit{On a formula concerning stochastic differentials}.
-The main result of that paper is what is now known as It\^{o}'s formula, or sometimes as It\^{o}'s lemma due to McKean's choice of nomenclature in \cite{McKean1969}; since the label ``lemma'' grossly understates the importance of this result, we stick firmly to ``formula.''
+Stochastic calculus is a cornerstone of modern probability theory, supporting the foundations of fields of quantitative research from statistical physics to mathematical finance.
+Invented first by Kiyoshi It\^{o} to develop a differential model of the evolution of a Markov process, it fully burst onto the scene with It\^{o}'s 1951 paper, \textit{On a formula concerning stochastic differentials} \cite{Ito1951}.
+That paper's main result is what is now known as It\^{o}'s formula or sometimes, due to McKean's choice of nomenclature in \cite{McKean1969}, It\^{o}'s lemma; since the label ``lemma'' grossly understates the importance of this result, we stick firmly to ``formula.''
 We now state a special case.
-Let $W = (W_t)_{t \geq 0}$ be a standard Brownian motion, and suppose that $X=(X_t)_{t\ge 0}$ is (what is now known as) an \textbf{It\^{o} process}, i.e.
+Let $W = (W_t)_{t \geq 0}$ be a standard Brownian motion, and suppose $X=(X_t)_{t\ge 0}$ is (what is now known as) an \textbf{It\^{o} process}, i.e.,